Autodiscovery

 Updatecli is a great tool to handle both situations.
 It can either manage tailored update scenarios by using a manifest provided by a maintainer or automatically identify available update scenarios.

-The latter approach removes the need to write manifest.
-This behavior is referred as "autodiscovery".
-When autodiscovery is enabled, Updatecli generates manifests in-memory before applying them (instead of reading manifests and applying).
+The latter approach removes the need to write a manifest.
+This behavior is referred to as "autodiscovery".
+With autodiscovery enabled, updatecli generates manifests in-memory before applying them (instead of reading manifests and applying).

-As in any opinionated way of working, a bit of adaptability is required.
+As with any opinionated way of working, a bit of adaptability is required.
 The next part of this document covers the different kinds of customization that can be used with autodiscovery.

 Parameters

 Autodiscovery could benefit from some customization, such as providing SCM configuration or defining pull request information.
-Some parameters are crawlers specific and others apply to all crawlers.
+Some parameters are crawler specific and others apply to all crawlers.

-If a Updatecli manifest specifies the root key "autodiscovery" such as in the following example, then on top of the default autodiscovery, it enables an additional autodiscovery feature where we clone the epinio/helm-chart repository in a temporary location and then we look in that location for all Helm chart that specifies dependencies and we try to update them.
+If a updatecli manifest specifies the root key "autodiscovery", such as in the following example, then on top of the default autodiscovery, it enables an additional autodiscovery feature.
+Here we clone the epinio/helm-chart repository in a temporary location and then look in that location for all Helm charts that specify dependencies and we try to update them.

 scms: